Qv2ray/qv2ray.github.io/docs/en/getting-started/step2.md

 Extract the v2ray core files into a fixed position.
 As a default, it is suggested to extract the files into `$QV2RAY_CONFIG_PATH/vcore`, where `$QV2RAY_CONFIG_PATH` is the directory where Qv2ray store it’s data.

 The directory `vcore` could be in one of these locations:
- - `./` (aside Qv2ray executable, which is recommended for Windows Users)
+ - `./config/` (`config` subdirectory aside Qv2ray executable, which is recommended for Windows Users)
  - `~/.qv2ray/` (in a dedicated directory of your home folder)
  - `~/.config/qv2ray/` (standard XDG configuration path)